jjvanzon/JJs-Reference-Architecture/patterns/doc-only-members.md

 }
 ```

-More often there's even more documentation.
-Sometimes you can hardly see the code itself.
+Usually there's more documentation but I didn't want you to stop reading here.
+Sometimes you can hardly see the code for the comments.
 Where is my code?
-Oh, it's hiding behind that wall of comments.
+Oh, it's hiding behind that wall of text.

 Stop Repeating the Comments!
 ----------------------------

-Comments would also often get repeated.
-In the former example you can already spot some repetition:
+Comments also often get repeated.
+In the former example you can already spot the repetition:

 ```cs
 /// <summary>